Nextdoor/kingpin/docs/actors/group.Sync.md

 **Dry Mode**

-Passes on the Dry mode setting to the sub-actors that are called.
+Passes on the Dry mode setting to the acts that are called.

 **Failure**

-In the event that an actor fails, this actor will return the failure immediately.
+In the event that an act fails, this actor will return the failure immediately.
-Because the actors are executed in-order of definition, the failure will prevent any further actoretasks from executing.
+Because the acts are executed in-order of definition, the failure will prevent any further acts from executing.